jozefizso/xsd2db/README.md

 Generate databases from Microsoft ADO.NET compatible DataSet Schema Files (XSD) Supports relations, primary keys, blob fields, memo fields

+## Available Parameters

+	help (-h)
+		Display usage instructions
+	force (-f)
+		drop the database if it exists.
+	location (-l)
+		The type of database to connect to (servername).
+When SQL Server is used, the connection is created using Windows Authentication, SQL Authentication is not supported yet. name (-n)
+		the name of the database to be created [version 0.1 does support using an existing database] schema (-s)
+		The the XSD file containing the schema type (-t)
+		The type of database to connect to [ Jet | Sql | OleDb ] tableprefix (-p)
+		This is a prefix added to each table dbowner (-o)
+		prefix added to each table.
+This parameter is ignored if a database other than SQL Server is used.
+	UseExisting (-e)
+	   Use an existing database

 ### Use with Powershell
  ```powershell